wsbespalov/surepatchv2/README.md

     - Collect Packages from Windows, MacOS, Linux Operation Systems
     - Collect Packages from Python PIP and requirements.txt sources
     - Collect Packages from NPM, NodeJS package.json and package-lock.json sources
-    - Collect Packages from Ruby, Gemfile and Gemfile.lock spurces
+    - Collect Packages from Ruby, Gemfile and Gemfile.lock sources
     - Collect Packages from user format file resources and in interactive mode

 # Installation